AaronAyeni/frontend_project_todo_app/README.md

 * [ ] Summarise household tasks per user
 * [ ] Setting recurrent tasks
 * [ ] Can delete household from household list
+* [ ] Login feature for different users so only some users can add/delete tasks